-Uplift your page speed, SEO, and User Experience, and remember that technologies such as Next.js are making the web a better, cleaner, and more user-centric place.
-And that will always be favorable, not only by Google but, most importantly, by users.
+Uplift your page speed, SEO, and UX, and remember that technologies such as Next.js are making the web a better, cleaner, and more user-centric place.
+And that will always be favourable, not only to Google but, most importantly, to users.

 Hopefully, some of these articles will help you decide:

 - How can Next.js Improve UX in eCommerce?

 - Benefits of Next JS for Building Websites and Apps